gjbex/training-material/Fortran/IO/README.md

     `write_stream_test`.
 1. `inquire_test`: illustrates some uses of the inquire statement, as well as sequential, non-advancing I/).
+1. `append_test`: illustrates the rewind statement, and positioning for stream I/O.

 How to build?
 -------------